Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 Pros of investment in property:

-• You don’t require any specific specialised knowledge to invest into real estate.
+- You don't require any specific specialised knowledge to invest into real estate.

 Cons of investment in property:

-• Cost – In some instances, your rental income may not be able to cover your mortgage payments.
+- Cost.
+In some instances, your rental income may not be able to cover your mortgage payments.
+Higher interest rates mean higher repayments and lower disposable income.

-• Inflexible – You cannot sell off a kitchen if you need extra cash flow when in a hurry.
+- Inflexible.
+You cannot sell off a kitchen if you need extra cash flow when in a hurry.

-• Losing value – If the value of your house decreases, you may end up owing more than your house is worth.
+- Losing value.
+If the value of your house decreases, you may end up owing more than your house is worth.

 Being a landlord comes with hidden costs